-Section 4 'Equal treatment of shareholders etc.'
+SectionChapter 4 'Equalon equal treatment of shareholders etc.'

-The recommendation regarding transactions with close associates has been replaced with a new recommendation - see the comment below regarding Section 9.
+The recommendation regarding transactions with close associates has been replaced with a new recommendation-see the comment below regarding Section 9.

 Section 6 'General meetings'

 This section of the Code of Practice has been shortened and simplified as a result of new statutory rules regarding electronic general meetings.